HolyDragon124/Project-13/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+To run the playbook for Filebeat use the command: ansible-playbook filebeat-playbook.yml from /etc/ansible/ To run the playbook for Metricbeat use the command: ansible-playbook metricbeat-playbook.yml from /etc/ansible/